mosaicml/composer/CONTRIBUTING.md

 See the [Makefile](/Makefile) for more information.

-If you want to run pre-commit hooks manually, run `pre-commit run --all-files`
+If you want to run pre-commit hooks manually, which check for code formatting and type annotations, run `pre-commit run --all-files`

 ## Code Style & Typing